 A: If you have been confining and caring for an animal for 14 days or more on your property, we consider that animal to be your property and not a stray.
 Please admit him/her as an “owned” animal through our admissions program so that he/she can be evaluated and, if found to be healthy, immediately placed into our adoptions program if possible.

 Q: How do I find my local animal control officer?

 A: No, because you are receiving a service in exchange for your fee.
-However, a donation over and above the standard admissions fee IS tax deductible and deeply appreciated and will help us protect and save Greater Portland’s homeless, abused and neglected animals.
+However, a donation over and above the standard admissions fee IS tax-deductible and deeply appreciated and will help us continue to provide the highest level of care to pets dependent on our organization.